kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 _api.cljs_

-1. Convert request body to idiomatic JSON.
+1. Convert request body to idiomatic JSON
-2. Read global variables from the page to determine the API endpoint and credentials.
+2. Read global variables from the page to determine the API endpoint and credentials
-3. Convert the response body from JSON to ClojureScript data structures.
+3. Convert the response body from JSON to ClojureScript data structures
-4. Convert any errors that were thrown into error objects.
+4. Convert any errors that were thrown into error objects
-5. Helper for emitting error notifications.
+5. Helper for emitting error notifications
 6. At least the code to perform a single request is nice and simple now, right?

 There is a lot going on in this file, but the bulk of it is related to the implementation of the `do-request!` helper.
 Let's quickly look at what it is doing.
 First, it allows client code to specify the HTTP method, URL relative to the API base, an optional body, and a response callback.
 If a body is supplied, it uses the `camel-snake-kebab` library to convert Clojure-style _snake-case_ keyword keys to _camelCase_ strings, and it does the inverse to the response body (don't forget to add `[camel-snake-kebab "0.4.2"]` to the project dependencies).
 It also uses some of the error handling techniques discussed in [Lesson 24](/section-4/lesson-24-handling-exceptions-and-errors/) to pass either a successful or error result to the callback.
 The `notes.errors` namespace is taken verbatim from Lesson 24, so it will not be repeated here.

-Since we need to read some global variable, let's open `index.html` and add these.
+Since we need to read a couple of global variables, let's open `index.html` and add these.

 ```html
 <!-- ... -->